-NOTE 3 The following documents provide the overall technical evaluation criteria for the Security Development Artifacts element of an SSA product evaluation.
-[SDLA-312] also provides the technical evaluation criteria for an ISASecure assessment of a supplier's security development lifecycle processes.
+NOTE 2 The following documents provide the overall technical evaluation criteria for the Security Development Artifacts element of an SSA product evaluation.
+[SDLA-312] also provides the technical evaluation criteria for an ISASecure assessment of a supplier's secure product development lifecycle processes for ISASecure SDLA certification.